VariateHQ/variate-docs/overview/why.md

 This means that if you are replacing one background image with another, the original background image never starts loading: only the variation background image will ever be loaded by the visitor's browser.

-### Easy integration with modern front-end frameworks
+### Integration with modern front-end frameworks
 Variate currently comes in the form of a plugin for either Vue.js or React.
-Controlling what components and what attributes of components can be tested is very easy for any developer.
+Developers have full control over what components and what attributes of components can be tested.
 #### Get started with [Variate for Vue.js](/vue/) or [Variate for React](/react/)